Skip navigation

 My focus upon the geographies of knowledge production, has included pursuing questions around resistance, knowledge production and what constitutes ‘the political.'
 This has involved interdisciplinary work on Obfuscated democracy focussing upon the relationship between whistle-blowers, FOIA and knowledge production within the academy.
 I have also explored Affect and the politics of memory, and took part in collective research on affect and the politics of memory at the ten-year anniversary of the London bombings.

-I am working on Countermapping Detention, a collaborative project responding to the US government’s decicion to reschedule archival records from detention centres.
+I have worked on Countermapping Detention, a collaborative project responding to the US government’s decicion to reschedule archival records from detention centres.
 As part of this work, we submitted written evidence to National Archive and Records Administration (NARA), concerning the pending decision to stop archiving this data.

 Selected Publications